 Not sure you know how powerful video is so here’s a quick stat: YouTube is the second most powerful search engine in the world which is why it’s so important that you incorporate video into your marketing strategy and use it well.

 A major thing to consider when doing videos is to make sure you use subtitles.
 Many people looking at a video on their mobile won’t want to turn the sound on and will scroll past if they can’t understand what’s going on without it.
 Additionally, as of 2018, using captions is a ADA compliance website rule that is mandatory to all websites in the United States.
+You can check companies like eSSENTIAL Accessibility solutions to make sure that your website is compliant.

 Keep every video short, engaging and under 45 seconds to keep your users engaged as attention spans are shortening.
 Make your content interesting by using visual overlays on top of audio and keep switching up the camera angles to keep the audience engaged.